strapi/strapi/docs/3.x.x/en/advanced/middlewares.md

   }
 ```

 The `router` middleware will be loaded at the very end.
-The `parser` middleware will be loaded after all the middlewares and just before the `router` middleware.
+The `parser` middleware will be loaded after all the others and just before the `router` middleware.

 **Complete example**